How Can We Help You?

 Christmas Tree Collections

-Christmas Trees will be collected free of charge if placed at the curb during the weeks following New Year's Day.
+Christmas trees will be collected free of charge if placed at the curb during the weeks following New Year's Day.
 All decorations and trimming must be removed from the tree.
-Flocked trees will not be accepted.
+Artificial Christmas trees shall be treated as a bulk item and will require two (2) garbage stickers for collection.

 Holiday Recycling Tips